cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 # General purpose

-Under the hood, the `r pkg("htmlwidgets")"` and `r pkg("vegawidget")` packages interface R with external JS libraries.
+Under the hood, the `r pkg("htmlwidgets")` and `r pkg("vegawidget")` packages interface R with external JS libraries.
 These packages are used as a foundation by many other packages.
 From the user perspective, these frameworks are used to transform your R code into JS visualizations.
 Specifically, when creating a package interfacing JS, developers need to write 1) R bindings to convert your R code into a widget and 2) JavaScript bindings to link the widget to the imported JS libraries.
 This is indicated on the package list by specifying the JS library in parentheses (*XXX.js*).

 The following two packages are generally useful for creating interactive plots in R: